-4. Allowing Trans-Identified Male Athletes into the Girls’ and Women’s Category is Sexist.
+4. Allowing Male Athletes Who Identify as Transgender into the Girls’ and Women’s Category is Sexist.

-First, girls’ and women’s sports are not the “B” team, a place for trans-identified males who are not qualified for the men’s team to dominate the women’s competitions.
+First, girls’ and women’s sports are not the “B” team, a place for the male who identifies as transgender but is not qualified for the men’s team to dominate the women’s competitions.
 Second, the inclusion of males into women’s sports sends the message that females are not deserving of their own sport category, that their teams, their wins, their accomplishments are not as inviolable as we had presumed.
 Third, female physiology is not akin to weakened males.
 We need to be respected and celebrated for our own unique, perfect physiology.
 There is nothing wrong with women’s physiology.
 Finally, “trans inclusion” only disadvantages girls and women; it never disadvantages boys or men, because girls who want to play on boys’ teams never pose a competitive threat. [xvi] This means men’s sports are left to operate unchanged, while women are being threatened with the loss of their hard-won opportunities, their scholarships, their wins, their records, their prize money, their status as role models – all taken away.

 6. The Term “Sex” Must Be Based on Biology and Science Because Sex is Immutable, While Gender Identity is Not.